-Not necessarily.
-The policy states that: No employee may hire or supervise a member of his/her immediate family without the expressed, written consent of the Board of Regents.
-For the purposes of this policy, immediate family is defined as the wife, husband, children, parents, grandparents, grandchildren, brothers, sisters, daughters‐in‐law, sons‐in‐law, guardians, wards, stepfathers, stepmothers, stepdaughters, stepsons, uncles, aunts, cousins or persons bearing the same relationship to the employee’s spouse.
+The policy states: No employee may hire or supervise a member of their immediate family without the expressed, written consent of the Board of Regents.
+For the purposes of this policy, immediate family is defined as the spouse, children, parents, grandparents, grandchildren, siblings, children-in-law, guardians, wards, stepparents, stepchildren, siblings of parents, cousins or persons bearing the same relationship to the employee’s spouse.

-You would not automatically be disqualified from consideration.
 The reporting relationships and general organization of the department affect the decision and each situation is evaluated on a case-by-case basis.

 The job description/announcement indicates a salary that is less than the minimum that I would prefer to accept, but I am really interested in the position.
 May I still apply?